vulijigo/BankOnDiscord/README.md

 .stack files are legacy coins that can be converted at the rate of 85.125 to one.
 Please use the convert command instead. or
 File was coorupted.
-Coins were not imported. of
+Coins were not imported. or
 File extension not supported.
-Please upload .bin or .png files
+Please upload .bin or .png files.
 ```

 ## WITHDRAW
 Brings the coin into the chat in the form of a PNG image and removes them from the wallet.

-This command must specify the amount to with draw.
+This command must specify the amount to withdraw.
 Here is an example of the command to withdraw 30 coins:
 ```
-/brank withdraw 30
+/bank withdraw 30
 ```
 A PNG will be returned.